derek880731/ChatSystem/README.md

 ChatSystem
 ==========

-A simple multi-user chat system
+A thread-safe Java multi-user chat system

 Observer Pattern applied for the chat server side.